kingofings/l4d2-Chaos-Edition/README.md

 - Heart Attack, Chance to get incapped when using adrenaline
 - No Jockey Resistance, Chance for a Jockey to fully remove the Survivors resistance when pouncing them.
 - Tank Cars!
 Chance for tanks to throw cars.
+- [WIP] Demolition Man!
+Chance to spawn additional pipebombs when using one.

 # Dependencies